rclevy/RotationCurveTiltedRings/README.md

 *Any use of these codes or data products must cite Cooke, Levy, et al. (2021, submitted).*

 ## CODataProducts_Cooke21.tar.gz
 The ALMA data used for this study are part of program ADS/JAO.ALMA#2015.1.00820.S (PI L. Blitz) and are publicly available on the [ALMA Science Archive](https://almascience.nrao.edu/asax/).
-Data products published in Cooke, Levy et al. (2021, in prep.) are available here (`CODataProducts_Cooke2021.tar.gz`).
-See Section 2 of Cooke, Levy, et al. (2021, in prep.) for details on the data calibration and imaging.
+Data products published in Cooke, Levy et al. (2021, submitted) are available here (`CODataProducts_Cooke2021.tar.gz`).
+See Section 2 of Cooke, Levy, et al. (2021, submitted) for details on the data calibration and imaging.
 The products presented here are the results of Gaussian fits to the spectra in the data cube to extract the peak intensity, velocity centroid, and line width.
 These data products include:
  - Peak intensity: \*.gausspk.fits
  - Error in peak intensity: \*.egausspk.fits
  - Velocity centroid: \*.cgrad.vcen.fits